Silarn/modorganizer/README.md

 uninstall them.

 ## About This Branch
 This branch is a WIP and is not ready to be used or built by others.
 Right now mostly refactoring and backend improvements/replacements.

+This branch is currently provided AS-IS and Works For Me™.
+Code may not compile or run correctly, dependencies may not be specified, etc.

 Use at your own risk.